Anushka-626/DevopsProject/README.md

-# 🚀 Junior DevOps Portfolio Project
+# 🚀 Junior DevOps Project

 This project demonstrates a complete DevOps workflow: